 It may have seemed unnecessary and a burden at the time, but Matthew is now a living example of why risks should not be taken, and why it is down to both employers and employees to identify risks and remove them from the workplace.

-It is with that in mind – and with it being World Day for Health and Safety at Work Day today, Friday, April 28 – that we are urging people to look out for ‘accidents waiting to happen’ in working environments this week.
+It is with that in mind that we are urging people to look out for ‘accidents waiting to happen’ in working environments.